Jeff Barnett for Congress

 This year the federal government will take in $2.2 trillion and spend $3.6 trillion.
 This temporary deficit spending is necessary but not sustainable.
 A Democratic Congress and White House worked together before to balance the federal budget.
 We can do it again.

 I am absolutely committed to balancing the federal budget.
 It is immoral to pass debt of this magnitude to our children.
 How we fund government and what we expect from government must change.
 As a first step, stop squeezing middle class taxpayers.
 Start taxing the wealthy at the same rate as the middle class.
-Under current law, couples making more than $433,000 a year pay a smaller percentage in taxes than couples making $150,000.
-The super-wealthy not only pay a smaller percentage in income tax; they also pay a smaller percentage in capital gains tax.
+Under the Alternative Minimum Tax, couples making more than $433,000 a year pay a lower marginal tax rate than couples making $150,000.
+The super-wealthy not only pay a lower percentage in income tax; they also pay a smaller percentage in capital gains tax.
 No wonder we have a federal deficit.

 As a second step, we must cut discretionary spending.
 Because the Defense Department spends half of all discretionary spending, it has to be part of the solution.
 America spends about as much as the rest of the world combined on defense.
 As we complete our two wars, we must reshape our defenses within affordable budgets.